 There are numerous initiatives evolving in the health care sector that require strong identity management to ensure security, privacy, and trust.
 These include the many Health Information Exchanges (HIEs) being deployed around the country, the Drug Enforcement Agency's electronic prescribing of controlled substances (EPCS) rule, ONC's Direct effort, the Nationwide Health Information (NwHIN) development, Accountable Care Organization (ACO) pilots, and "meaningful use" interoperability requirements.
 The standards, policies, and programs of the Kantara Initiative provide all of the basic elements needed to create an identity ecosystem where a single identity can be used and re-used in these and numerous other healthcare scenarios.

 Today, a health care provider’s identity is tied to each clinical and administrative system they use.
-Single sign-on solutions exist for large organizations; however, these solutions do not necessarily scale beyond the walls of the organization.
+Single sign-on solutions exist for some large organizations, but these solutions do not necessarily scale beyond the walls of the organization.
 In this ‘extended’ environment, point-to-point integration and agreements must exist between organizations in order to provide system access to individuals.
 This requires health care providers to manage a multitude of credentials to access their various accounts for clinical and administrative data exchange.

-Health care providers need solutions that are portable and ubiquitous, while health care provider organizations such as integrated delivery systems need assurance that their affiliated health care providers have adequate trust to access services and information regarding their mutual patients.
-Clinical system vendors need a common standard to minimize their operational cost while maximizing options for their customers.
+Individual health care providers need solutions that are portable and ubiquitous, while health care provider organizations, such as integrated delivery systems, need assurance that their affiliated health care providers have adequate trust to access services and information regarding their mutual patients.
+Health IT system vendors need a common standard to minimize their operational cost while maximizing options for their customers.
 The NwHIN needs a set of solutions that can scale to national scope with a reasonable amount of effort and also enable efficient management.

 The Kantara Initiative is a non-profit, member driven organization which develops standards and runs an accreditation program in the area of digital identity management.